 Shiphrah and Puah—midwives in Egypt defy a pharaoh and protect the lives of the male infants, including their deliverer, Moses (Exodus 1)

-Rahab – a foreigner, an enemy who protected the spies of Israel and whose life was spared in the battle.
+Rahab – a foreigner, an enemy who protected the spies of Israel so that her family’s life was spared in the battle.
 She too is included in Matthew’s genealogy of Jesus (Joshua 2)

 Deborah – leading the tribes of Israel in battle and in wisdom (Judges 4)

-The Widow of Zarephath – a poor gracious woman willing to share her little bit of oil and flour (1 Kings 17)
+The Widow of Zarephath – a poor gracious gentile woman willing to share her little bit of oil and flour with a stranger (1 Kings 17)

-Elizabeth—barren and menopausal bears a son, the prophet John, who prepares the way for the Messiah (Luke 1)
+Elizabeth—barren and post menopausal bears a son: the prophet John, who prepares the way for Messiah (Luke 1)

-Mary—young, poor, powerless, unmarried but chosen nevertheless to become the mother of Jesus; Mary, like Hannah, sings a psalm of poetic prophecy concerning God’s way of startling reversals of grace (Luke 1 and 2)
+Mary—young, poor, powerless, unmarried but chosen nevertheless to become the mother of Jesus; Mary, like Hannah, sings a psalm of poetic prophecy praising God’s startling reversals of grace (Luke 1 and 2)

 “What God is doing is none of our business and beyond our control,” my friend, Suzanne Stabile, taught me.
-I don’t particularly like that; I would much rather know what God is doing, why and how long it will take.
-But such knowing rarely happens for us humans.
+I don’t particularly like that notion because I would much rather know what God is doing, why and how long it will take.
+But such knowing rarely (if ever) happens for us humans.

 When our feeble efforts of faith intersect God’s infinite, immense faithfulness then we too can be about God’s business of: